Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 ## Patterns

+There are two types of pattern names: common names and descriptive names.

+Common names are short and not descriptive.
+Whenever you hear a common name, you either know the pattern or you do not.
+These are the official or well-known pattern names.

+Common pattern names include: left-side pass, sugar tuck, sugar push, free spin, roll-in-roll-out.

+Descriptive names are long and describe the movements in the pattern.
+Whenever you hear a descriptive name, you are able to imagine what the pattern may look like.
+These names are not well-known.
+I made them up.

+Descriptive names include: left-side pass with a follower inside chain turn, whip with a follower inside turn, left-side with a follower free chain turn.

 ### Sugar pushes

 On 1, step back with left foot, on 2, step back with right foot, on 3&4 do a